Make this tropical hot toddy recipe with your favorite whiskey and honey sweetened hibiscus tea in just minutes.

 Honey is the classic sweetener to use in a hot toddy and it has soothing and antibacterial properties.

 Lemon Juice promotes hydration, cuts phlegm, and balances out the flavor so it's not too sweet.
+I recommend fresh squeezed lemon juice but you can also use concentrated lemon juice instead.

-Check out the recipe card below for full ingredients list, measurements, and step-by-step instructions!
+Check out the recipe card below for full ingredients list, measurements, nutrition facts, and step-by-step instructions!

 Grab a tea kettle to heat your water on the stovetop or simply microwave it in a mug.
 You can also use an electric kettle for the perfect combination of coziness and convenience.
 You won't need any other tools except a spoon to stir and a sharp knife to cut the lemon.